charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 - Go to http://www.google.com and create a google account.
 - Set up a gmail account. (http://www.google.com/mail)
 - Create a Google site (http://www.google.com/sites).
-- In Google Drive (aka Google Docs) create a Google Folder called Isit320-LastName* and share it with me at **charliecalvertbc@gmail.com**.
+- In Google Drive (aka Google Docs) create a Google Folder called Isit320-LastName* and share it with me.
+- Use the email address shown below when sharing your Google Drive folder.
+This is not the same address you use when sharing Microsoft folders.

+The email address to use when sharing your Google Drive folder:

+-  **charliecalvertbc@gmail.com**

-- In your new folder, create a document called **OnlinePresence-LastName** that contains the same information as found in the HTML document described below.
-- When creating documents and folders I will often say that you should name it XXX-LastName.
+In your new folder, create a document called **OnlinePresence-LastName**, where LastName is your last name.
+It should contain the same information as found in the HTML document described below.
+When creating documents and folders I will often say that you should name it XXX-LastName.
 I mean, of course, for you to substitute your last name for the word LastName.
 For instance, Isit320-LastName would become Isit320-Calvert in my case.

 ## A video showing how to share documents on Google Drive: